vmware-archive/streaming-runtimes/user-defined-functions/README.md

 # Sample User Defined Functions

-The Streaming Runtime provides a `GrpcMessage` schema to model the messages exchanged between the `Multibinder` and the User Defined Functions (UDF).
+The Streaming Runtime provides a `GrpcMessage` schema to model the messages exchanged between the `Multibinder` and the Functions.
 It also defines a `MessagingService` offering four interaction modes to choose from.

 ```protobuf